-Capri ferries connect Gulf of Napoli with Italy with crossings available to Sorrento, Castellammare di Stabia, Naples Beverello, Naples, Amalfi, Salerno & Positano (in Italy) & Ischia (in Gulf of Napoli).
-Capri Ferry crossings are operated by SNAV, NLG, Alilauro & Caremar and depending on time of year you’ll find a choice of up to 49 ferry crossings daily.
+Capri ferries connect Gulf of Napoli with Italy with crossings available to Naples, Sorrento, Castellammare di Stabia, Amalfi, Salerno & Positano (in Italy) & Ischia (in Gulf of Napoli).
+Capri Ferry crossings are operated by SNAV, NLG, Alilauro, Caremar, Positano Jet, Alicost & Alilauro Gruson and depending on time of year you’ll find a choice of up to 40 ferry crossings daily.

 The port of Capri is located on the north side of the island which itself can be found in the Tyrrhenian Sea on the south side of the Gulf of Naples, Italy.

 Ferry services connect the island with the mainland as well as other neighbouring islands.
 The main terminal is located at Marina Grande to the north of the main town of Capri and at the foot of Mount Solaro.
 For most of the year Capri does not allow non-resident cars or motorbikes to be used on the island.
 A car is of little use for the tourist anyway as the public transport is excellent.

 Shops, restaurants, bars and all kind of utilities welcome those who arrive or depart the port.